Exhibit H

 If Customer fails to use all its Capacity Hours within the SOW Term, any unused Capacity Hours shall be forfeited, and no refunds or credits shall be issued as a result.
 Customer may allocate its Capacity Hours to the activities described above at its discretion, subject to the following:

 1. The Consultant will be available during Customer’s standard business hours (8am-5pm Monday through Friday, excluding Wrike holidays) based on the time zone where the Project Lead is primarily located at SOW commencement.
-If Customer requires the Consultant to be available during non-standard business hours, the Parties shall mutually agree in writing in advance of any such hours worked (email acceptable) and describe a list of the activities to be performed and estimated timing for completion.
+If Customer requires the Consultant to be available during non-standard business hours, the Parties shall mutually agree in writing (email acceptable) in advance on the activities to be performed and estimated consumption of Capacity Hours needed to complete the request.

-2. Customer may request to use its Capacity Hours for any of the listed activities in Section IV(A) by creating a “Task” in the Service, assigning it to the Consultant, and describing the project request.
-Wrike shall notify the Customer of the estimated Capacity Hours it will consume to complete the Customer’s request and the Parties shall mutually agree to a project schedule in the applicable Task within the Service.
+2. Customer may request to use its Capacity Hours for any of the listed activities in Section V(A) by submitting its project request to Wrike via email describing the requested Professional Services (the “Project”).
+Wrike shall notify (email) the Customer of the estimated Capacity Hours it will consume to complete the requested Project and the Parties shall mutually agree to a “Project Plan” for the Project.
+The “Project Plan” shall mean the steps associated with completing the Project, where such steps will be made available to Customer through Wrike’s internal service account.

 4. All scheduled meetings between Wrike and the Customer shall at a minimum be thirty (30) minutes in length.
 The duration of the scheduled meeting will be charged against the Customer's Capacity Hour balance.
 Wrike will charge against the Customer’s Capacity Hours in increments of thirty (30) minutes for all meetings between Wrike and the Customer that exceed the scheduled time.